 - For law enforcement personnel, an indication of the work week period for each employee

-188.8.131.52 Guidelines.
-The receipt of stand-by compensation is not contingent upon being asked to come in to work since the staff member is being compensated for the inconvenience factor.
-However, if requested to come in while on stand-by, the staff member shall be paid his/her base hourly rate for the time actually worked plus overtime when appropriate with a guaranteed minimum of two hours.
+184.108.40.206 Guidelines.
+The receipt of stand-by compensation is not contingent upon being asked to come in to work since the employee is being compensated for the inconvenience factor.
+However, if requested to come in while on stand-by, the employee shall be paid their base hourly rate for the time actually worked plus overtime when appropriate with a guaranteed minimum of two hours.
 If the work is performed via teleworking from home, the hours worked are paid and overtime applied as appropriate, but the two-hour minimum is not applicable.
-In all instances, stand-by compensation will also be included.
+In both instances, stand-by compensation is included.

 7.3.3 Callback Pay.
-Compensation paid to a status or adjunct staff member who is called back to work after having completed scheduled work hours and at a time which precedes the start of the next regular working day.
-This pay compensates an employee for the inconvenience of leaving her/his residence to return to work and returning to her/his residence after completion of the required tasks.
+Compensation paid to a status or adjunct employee who is called back to work after having completed scheduled work hours and at a time which precedes the start of the next regular working day.
+This pay compensates an employee for the inconvenience of leaving their residence to return to work and returning to their residence after completion of the required tasks.

-220.127.116.11.1 Exception.
-If a staff member is called back to begin work before her/his normal shift time and continues working into her/his regular shift, compensation for such work is not considered to be callback pay, and normal overtime policies will apply.
+18.104.22.168.1 Exception.
+If an employee is called back to begin work before their normal shift time and continues working into their regular shift, compensation for such work is not considered to be callback pay, and normal overtime policies will apply.

 7.3.5 Pay for Adjunct Hourly Appointments.
-The pay rate is determined by the type of adjunct appointment (see USY V.C).
-It is expected that the hours worked in the adjunct appointment will be outside the status staff member's normal work hours/day.
-If the work occurs during the staff member's regular work day, the staff member may, only with the concurrence of the supervisor, perform the adjunct work during the regular work day and either use earned time/vacation leave or make up the hours through a documented agreement with the supervisor.
+The pay rate is determined by the type of adjunct appointment (see USY V.C.6).
+It is expected that the hours worked in the adjunct appointment will be outside the status employee's normal work hours/day.
+If the work occurs during the employee's regular work day, the employee may, only with the concurrence of the supervisor, perform the adjunct work during the regular work day and either use Earned Time/Vacation Leave or make up the hours through a documented agreement with the supervisor.

-7.3.6 Pay in lieu of holiday leave.
-When a designated holiday falls on a full-time status operating staff member's regularly scheduled day off, s/he may take the same number of holiday hours off with pay during the same or following week; or, if approved by the supervisor, collect the value of the holiday at the staff member's regular rate as additional compensation (for percent-time staff see USY V.F.184.108.40.206).
+7.3.6 Pay in Lieu of Holiday Leave.
+When a designated holiday falls on a full-time status employee's regularly scheduled day off, they may take the same number of holiday hours off with pay during the same or following week; or, if approved by the supervisor, collect the value of the holiday at the employee's regular rate as additional compensation (for percent-time staff see USY V.F.220.127.116.11).
 Such payment is not counted as time worked for FLSA overtime purposes.

-220.127.116.11 When status staff members, such as dining or other service staff, are temporarily laid off because of an academic break period containing a designated holiday, such as Thanksgiving or Christmas, and are recalled immediately following the break, they may collect holiday pay only if they worked or were on approved paid absence on the last scheduled work day before and first scheduled work day after the break.
+18.104.22.168 When status employees, such as dining or other service employees, are temporarily laid off because of an academic break period containing a designated holiday, such as Thanksgiving or Christmas, and are recalled immediately following the break, they may collect holiday pay only if they worked or were on approved paid absence on the last scheduled work day before and first scheduled work day after the break.

 7.4 Salary-based Additional Pay for Services -- by Event, Project, or Course.
 All categories of exempt additional pay for services shall be subject to an approval process as outlined in USY V.F.7.2 (See also USY V.D.7.1-10).

-18.104.22.168 Faculty Supplemental Pay.
+22.214.171.124 Faculty Supplemental Pay.
 Pay for work on a sponsored project, administrative stipend (summer only), or other activities that are performed outside the faculty member's academic year appointment dates.
-Time and pay limitations are determined by system/campus policy and, where applicable, collective bargaining agreements and/or sponsor regulations for sponsored projects (see UNH V.F.7.3.6).
+Time and pay limitations are determined by system/institutional policy and, where applicable, CBAs and/or sponsor regulations for sponsored projects (see UNH V.F.7.3.6).

-22.214.171.124 Summer Pay.
-Applicable only to academic year faculty, pay for USNH administered summer period activities, including teaching, effort on internally and externally sponsored projects, and administrative work.
-Time and pay limitations are determined by system/campus policy and, where applicable, collective bargaining agreements and/or sponsor regulations for sponsored projects (see UNH V.F.7.3.5).
+126.96.36.199 Summer Pay.
+Applicable only to academic year faculty, summer pay is for USNH administered summer period activities, including teaching, effort on internally and externally sponsored projects, and administrative work.
+Time and pay limitations are determined by system/institutional policy and, where applicable, CBAs and/or sponsor regulations for sponsored projects (see UNH V.F.7.3.5).

 7.4.2 Faculty Supplemental Pay during the Appointment Period.
 Compensation for teaching or providing services for an event or project that is not included in the regularly assigned workload of the faculty member.
 This includes teaching overload courses in the faculty member's academic division, teaching for Continuing Education, institutes and all other USNH institutions, or work on sponsored projects, which occur during the faculty member's academic or fiscal year appointment period.
-Time and pay limitations are determined by system/campus policy and, where applicable, collective bargaining agreements and/or sponsor regulations for sponsored projects (see UNH V.F.7.3.6).
+Time and pay limitations are determined by system/institutional policy and, where applicable, CBAs and/or sponsor regulations for sponsored projects (see UNH V.F.7.3.6).

-126.96.36.199 Faculty Administrative Stipend.
+188.8.131.52 Faculty Administrative Stipend.
 Pay for administrative services performed, such as acting appointments, department/program chair, center/program director, and special projects assigned as overload.
-Time and pay limitations are determined by system/campus policy and, where applicable, collective bargaining agreements and/or sponsor regulations for sponsored projects (UNH V.F.7.3.2).
+Time and pay limitations are determined by system/institutional policy and, where applicable, CBAs and/or sponsor regulations for sponsored projects (see UNH V.F.7.3.2).

-7.4.3 Payment for Staff Work Outside the Normal Appointment Period.
-Compensation made for services rendered to USNH which are not included in the duties and responsibilities as outlined in the staff member's classification and which are performed outside the staff member's normal work period (e.g. outside daily work period, weekends, outside the flex appointment).
+7.4.3 Payment for Work Outside the Normal Appointment Period.
+Compensation made for services rendered to USNH which are not included in the duties and responsibilities as outlined in the employee's classification and which are performed outside the employee's normal work period (e.g. outside daily work period, weekends, or outside the flex appointment).

-7.4.4 Payment for Staff Work Inside the Appointment Period.
-Compensation made for services rendered to USNH which are not included in the duties and responsibilities as outlined in the staff member's classification, and which are performed inside the staff member's normal work period.
+7.4.4 Payment for Work Inside the Appointment Period.
+Compensation made for services rendered to USNH which are not included in the duties and responsibilities as outlined in the employee's classification, and which are performed inside the employee's normal work period.

 7.5 Additional Pay -- Recognition, Recruitment, Other.
 These categories of additional pay shall have approval processes as described in USY V.F.7.2.

 7.5.1 Bonus.
-Compensation awarded to status and adjunct faculty and staff to recognize contribution, extraordinary effort, attainment of skills at the end of an introductory period, or for assuming for a period of time extra duties which are not included in the duties and responsibilities as outlined in the staff member's classification.
+Compensation awarded to status and adjunct employees to recognize contribution, extraordinary effort, attainment of skills at the end of an introductory period, or for assuming for a period of time extra duties which are not included in the duties and responsibilities as outlined in the employee's classification.

-7.5.2 Compensation in Lieu of Reimbursement -- Only for Faculty, Extension Educators, PATs, Academic Administrators and Principal Administrators.
-Compensation paid a faculty or exempt staff member as part of a recruiting effort intended to provide payment for items such as relocation costs that may not be eligible for direct reimbursement under IRS and/or USNH guidelines.
+7.5.2 Transition Payment.
+Compensation paid a faculty or exempt employee as part of a recruiting effort intended to provide payment for items such as relocation costs that may not be eligible for direct reimbursement under IRS and/or USNH guidelines.
 (Information regarding the transition payment form can be found on the USNH Financial Services website.)

 7.5.3 Acting Appointment Stipend.
-Compensation paid to a staff member who assumes some higher level responsibilities of a vacant position for a period of time, typically a period of six months or less, while retaining the benefits and a significant portion of the duties and responsibilities of his/her status position.
-(See also "bonus" (USY V.F.7.5.1) and "interim appointment" (USY V.F.8.6))
+Compensation paid to an employee who assumes some higher level responsibilities of a vacant position for a period of time, typically a period of six months or less, while retaining the benefits and a significant portion of the duties and responsibilities of their status position.
+(See also "bonus" (USY V.F.7.5.1) and "interim appointment" (USY V.F.8.6)).

 7.5.4 Temporary Upgrade.
-A temporary upgrade is for a period of six months or less and may occur when a staff member is temporarily assigned duties and responsibilities that clearly exceed the established duties and responsibilities of the classification of his/her status position.
+A temporary upgrade is for a period of six months or less and may occur when an employee is temporarily assigned duties and responsibilities that clearly exceed the established duties and responsibilities of the classification of their status position.
 Such action may include a change in title and/or the need for additional compensation.
 The payment of compensation may be made during the period of the temporary assignment or may be in the form of a bonus at the end of such service.

 7.5.5 Temporary Increase in Percent Time.
-A temporary increase in percent time is for a period of six months or less and occurs when a staff member is temporarily assigned an ongoing increase in hours/days of work.
-Compensation for the extra time worked, based on the staff member’s regular hourly/annual rate, will be provided during the period of the temporary increase in percent-time.
+A temporary increase in percent time is for a period of six months or less and occurs when an employee is temporarily assigned an ongoing increase in hours/days of work.
+Compensation for the extra time worked, based on the employee’s regular hourly/annual rate, will be provided during the period of the temporary increase in percent-time.

 7.5.6 Honorarium.
-An honorarium is an award that may be provided to a status or adjunct faculty or staff member by the University System as a token of its appreciation and is often associated with the faculty/staff member serving as a distinguished or keynote speaker for a special lecture, symposium, or workshop.
-Honoraria are compensated by a one-time, non-negotiable cash payment to a recipient and are unrelated to the faculty/staff member's base rate of pay.
-(See USNH Financial Policies and Procedures for specifics regarding payments and taxes, http://finadmin.usnh.edu/pol_proc/chapter_08/pro08-008.aspx)
+An honorarium is an award that may be provided to a status or adjunct faculty employee by USNH as a token of its appreciation and is often associated with the employee serving as a distinguished or keynote speaker for a special lecture, symposium, or workshop.
+Honoraria are compensated by a one-time, non-negotiable cash payment to a recipient and are unrelated to the employee's base rate of pay.
+(Please see Procedure 08-008, Awards, Gifts, and Prizes, for specifics regarding payments and taxes.)

-188.8.131.52 Honorariums for Non-resident Aliens.
-Due to strict federal regulations related to non-resident aliens, any honorarium to a non-resident alien must be pre-approved by the campus Human Resources Office or its designee.
+184.108.40.206 Honorariums for Non-resident Aliens.
+Due to strict federal regulations related to non-resident aliens, any honorarium to a non-resident alien must be pre-approved by Human Resources or its designee.

 7.5.7 Award.
-A one-time payment to a faculty/staff member awarded by the institution in recognition of special achievement.
-(See USNH Financial Policies and Procedures for specifics regarding payments and taxes, http://finadmin.usnh.edu/pol_proc/chapter_08/pro08-008.aspx) (For non-cash awards, see USY V.F.10.4.4).
+An award is defined as a one-time payment to an employee awarded by the institution in recognition of special achievement.
+(Please see Procedure 08-008, Awards, Gifts, and Prizes, for specifics regarding payments and taxes.
+For non-cash awards, see USY V.F.10.4.4).

-7.5.8 Longevity Pay -- Applicable only to status Operating Staff with current status employment start dates prior to July 1, 2011.
-An extra pay increment awarded to status hourly staff to recognize length of service to the University System.
+7.5.8 Longevity Pay -- Applicable only to status Non-Exempt employees with current status employment start dates prior to July 1, 2011.
+It is an extra pay increment awarded to status Non-Exempt employees each pay period to recognize length of service to USNH.
 To conform to FLSA regulations, longevity payments are included in the regular rate for the purpose of computing overtime.